Capital Services in Global Value Chains

 Industry Linkages from Joint Production

-(Updated Apr 2025)
+(Updated Dec 2025)

 Abstract: I present evidence and theory on joint production in U.S. manufacturing.
 Higher demand in one industry raises a firm’s sales in another the more that the two industries share knowledge inputs like R&D. I estimate that knowledge inputs contribute to economies of scope through their scalability and partial non-rivalry within the firm.
 On average economies of scope cause aggregate producer prices to fall by one percent for every ten percent increase in output.
 More knowledge-intensive and export-intensive industries have higher scope economies and are disproportionately exposed to policies like tariffs that affect market size.